Egypt to make public transport free for people over 70

 In August, authorities increased the price of metro tickets in the capital Cairo.

-According to English-language news website Egyptian Streets, the price increase was justified by the fact that the revenue of the metro, used widely daily, is 4 billion Egyptian pounds (about US$254 million), while its operational costs are 8 billion Egyptian pounds (about US$508 million).
+According to English-language news website Egyptian Streets, the price increase was justified by the fact that the revenue of the metro, used widely daily, is 4 billion Egyptian pounds (about US$254 million), while its operational costs are 8 billion Egyptian pounds.

 However, last year the state also raised the fares, sparking outrage and protests that led to arrests.